dhaval201279/dhaval-shah.com/content/post/2024-12-09-parallel-processing-reactor-vs-jdk.md

 # Conclusion

-After objectively comparing both the solutions using above critera, it is quite apparent that Spring Reactor based implementation is not only clean and elegant but also relatively better from performance considerations.
+After objectively comparing both the solutions, it is quite apparent that Spring Reactor based implementation is not only clean and elegant but also performs better.

 P.S - All the graphs shown above are prepared by using data from GC report generated by [GCEasy](https://gceasy.io/)